moonline/Lab.AWS.API-Gateway/README.md

 sam delete --config-env dev
 # or
 aws cloudformation delete-stack --stack-name concerts-api-dev
-# To remove all SAM resources completely, als the stack aws-sam-cli-managed-default needs to be deleted
+# To remove all SAM resources completely, also the stack aws-sam-cli-managed-default needs to be deleted
 aws cloudformation delete-stack --stack-name aws-sam-cli-managed-default
 ```